In March 1973, the firebombing of Fortitude Valley’s Whiskey Au Go Go nightclub resulted in the deaths of fifteen people.

 Rumours swept the town that Sydney crime figures were intent on taking over the local clubs or at least profiting from them by stand-over tactics.

-In December 1972 Alice’s Café (owned by a recent manager and bookkeeper for the Whisky Au Go Go) in Brunswick St was torched, followed by Torino’s Nightclub in Ann St in February and two arson attempts on Chequers Nightclub in the city.
+In December 1972, arsonists torched Alice’s Café (owned by a recent manager and bookkeeper for the Whisky Au Go Go) in Brunswick St. After that, the same happened to Torino’s Nightclub in Ann St the following February.
+Chequers Nightclub in the city also suffered two arson attacks.

-Then at 2.10am on Thursday March 8 the Whisky Au Go Go was set alight and the almost one hundred people inside struggled to escape the conflagration.
+Then at 2.10 am on Thursday, March 8, someone set the Whiskey Au Go Go alight.
+The almost one hundred people inside battled to escape the conflagration.

 The club ignored basic fire regulations.
-Windows were hidden behind heavy drapes and unable to be opened, the fire escape was difficult to find, rubbish was strewn in the stairwell and grease had been smeared on the stairs of the rear fire escape to impede escape.
+Patrons struggled to find windows hidden behind heavy drapes.
+Even when located, the windows proved impossible to open.
+Likewise, the fire escape was difficult to find.
+Rubbish strewn in the stairwell and grease smeared on the stairs of the rear fire exit impeded escape.

-People smashed windows to escape the flames, and some did manage to exit via the fire escape.
+People smashed windows to escape the flames while some did manage to exit via the fire escape.
 Donna Phillips, a waitress at the club, told the Brisbane Times she saw a fireball erupt through the top floor entrance to the club.

-“Peter, a young drinks waiter, who was behind the bar, began running.
+“Peter, a young drink waiter, who was behind the bar, began running.
 As he was running his hair and the clothes on his back caught fire,” she said.

-“As I watched him run to the end of the bar – to the furthest end from the fire… he bent under the bar and tried to get the money from the till.
-While he was bending over, that is where he collapsed and died.”
+“As I watched him run to the end of the bar – to the furthest end from the fire… he bent under the bar and tried to get the money from the till.”

-Two career criminals, John Stuart and James Finch, were convicted of the crime.
+A court later convicted two career criminals, John Stuart and James Finch, of the crime.

 Stuart died in jail and Finch was eventually deported to his native England.